metabase/metabase/docs/enterprise-guide/activating-the-enterprise-edition.md

 Once you have the Enterprise edition running, to activate all of its features go to the Admin Panel within Metabase, click on the Enterprise tab, click the "Activate a license" button, and then paste in your license token.
 The page should change to show you that Enterprise features are now active.

 Please note that if you are running Metabase via a proxy, you may need to complete some additional configuration steps.
 Metabase will need to be able to access `https://store.metabase.com/api/[token-id]` in order to validate your token and turn on the Enterprise feature set.
+This may include unblocking port `80` and `443` to allow Metabase to make an outgoing connection.
+If you're unsure of how to do this, please contact your organization's ops or infrastructure team.

 ---